 Because low-end frequencies need a large speaker-membrane to be generated in high quality, due to size constraints, you just can’t fit large enough speakers or a large enough resonance area into a Laptop.

 The only way to do professional audio-editing and -listening on a Laptop is with Headphones or in-ears, that are close enough to your ear to get away with producing even low-frequency sound at a very low volume.

-Talking about Head-Phones, a Head-Phone Jack should belong to the standard repertoire of any Laptop for Video Editing.
+A headphone jack should belong to the standard repertoire of any Laptop for Video Editing.

 The CPU is the single most important Hardware component in Video Editing.

 Although many CPU Manufacturers advertise the Number of CPU-Cores much more than the CPU-Clock-Speed, Video Editing benefits more from a CPU that clocks high compared to a CPU that has a lot of Cores.